Diver Down: Background and recording

 "Where Have All the Good Times Gone" is a cover of a song by The Kinks.
 During the band's bar-playing days, vocalist David Lee Roth bought a budget label Kinks double album, and Van Halen learned all of the songs on one side to use as staples of their set.
 Eddie Van Halen created the effects in the guitar solo by running the edge of his pick up and down the strings and using an Echoplex.

 "Cathedral" was so named because the band members thought it sounded like a Catholic church organ.
 The track is a well-known example of the 'cascade effect' on guitar, described by Jon Chappell of EQ Magazine as when the guitarist "plays eighth notes and the delay spits back notes of equal-amplitude on the second and fourth sixteenth notes, creating a steady stream of sixteenth notes.
 This doubles the rate at which notes come from the guitar".
-The piece was a stylistic departure for Van Halen, with a quite prowess that has been compared to Focus.
+The piece was a stylistic departure for Van Halen, with a quiet prowess that has been compared to Focus.

 The lyrics to "Secrets" were inspired by greeting cards which Roth bought in Albuquerque, New Mexico, on the preceding tour.
 Eddie Van Halen used a Gibson doubleneck 12-string for the song, played with a flatpick.
 The solo was done in one take.

 The track "Intruder", which precedes "(Oh) Pretty Woman", was written by Roth specifically to cover the length of the promotional video for the "(Oh) Pretty Woman" single.
 Roth recalled that the video "was about three minutes too long.
 So, I said, we won't cut any of it; we'll write soundtrack music for the beginning.
 So we went into the studio and I played the synthesizer and I wrote it.
 It took about an hour to put that together."
 It is characterized by its shrieking, distorting guitars, displaying heavy dissonance, and is comparable to Neu!'s "Negativland" (1972).
 The "(Oh) Pretty Woman" music video was one of the first banned by MTV, although VH1 Classic (now MTV Classic) has continuously aired it.
 Roth explained the ban as the result of complaints that it made fun of "an almost theological figure", the Samurai warrior (played by bassist Michael Anthony), and also because two little people appeared to molest a woman (actually a Los Angeles area transgender performer).
 The video, directed by Roth and Pete Angelus, was, he said: "rather like a surrealistic art project ... where they paint the picture and come back three days later and try to figure out what they meant."